 3. Plaything of Alien Forces

 Let us move onto the misery of the leftist caused by the estrangement of the laborer from the products of their labor.
 The fact that in bourgeois society the producer’s products appear as an alien force above and beyond the producer under capitalism, the fact that human beings are mere playthings of alien forces that they themselves have unleashed, imposes a very distinctly strict moral code upon all individuals.
 Why?
-Society is ruled by the value form and the commodity relationship.
+Society is ruled by the value form and the dictates of competitive capital accumulation.
 Commodities must be produced, distributed and consumed to ensure the reproduction of capital and hence a distinctive moral consciousness evolves to ensure that this process is as smooth as possible.
 People are thus socialized by bourgeois society to obediently fulfill their particular role in the reproduction of capital.
 Most people are able to break a few of these moral rules without too much psychological anguish.
 However, for the oversocialized individual, this is not possible.
 The oversocialized person must constantly stay within the numerous and strict moral injunctions of their society, lest they feel cognitively dissonant.
 As it is impossible to fulfill all of the moral requirements of a society at all times, this imposes a severe burden on the oversocialized individual, feeding into their feelings of guilt and defeatism.
 The oversocialized individual must police their own thoughts for infarctions to the established moral code, greatly restricting their thought and behavior.
 The oversocialized person is therefore restrained by “psychological chains” and cannot but follow the path that society has laid out for them.
 This leads to a constant sense of constraint and powerlessness, causing great psychological anguish.

 The leaders of left-wing movements, typically coming from the intellectual class or other middle classes, tend to be oversocialized due to their over-education.
 The oversocialized leftist revolts against their own “psychological chains” and attempts to assert their species-being, their desire to recreate the world based on their own desires, by rebelling.
 However, the oversocialized leftist is unable to rebel against the most fundamental values of the society that they reside in.
 As a result, the oversocialized leftist rebels by fighting for racial equality, gender equality, animal welfare, economic justice, etc. These ideas are all propagated daily by the mainstream media and educational system, both systems that output the capital-reproducing moral code of a given society.
 Leftists of the oversocialized type rebel in favor of the values of the society that they live in by claiming with much degree of truth that their society is not living up to the values that it created.